potato-arcade/p64/README.md

 - 41 Hue Modification Register
 - 46 Refresh Rate Register, number, can be used to select the framebuffer refresh rate
 - 47 Image Effect Register, number, bitmask to select framebuffer post processing modes

+In the current release, access to these advanced hardware features are still classified, and locked down due to NDAs with powerful Government entities.
+Will open up these features as time, and our legal department permit.

 Future additional BASIC functions for graphics primitives (TODO)